 Hours of operation: This state park opens at 6:30am and closes one hour after sunset

-Each summit trail is about the same distance, but the East Summit Trail is slightly more challenging.
+Each summit trail is about the same distance, but the East Summit Trail is supposedly more challenging.
 This may be the reason the West Summit Trail is known as one of the most used trails in Arkansas.
+However, each side is somewhat steep and ridden with boulders.
+East Summit Trail begins more gradual, but may be steeper near the peak.
 Your total round trip distance will be about 1.5 miles, which is a short hike, but the mountain should be a nice workout.

 Things to Do at Pinnacle Mountain State Park, AR